Clinamenic/GFEL/content/introduction/index.md

 - Distributed manufacturing coordination
 - Open source design repositories with local fabrication
 - Supply chain transparency

+---
 ## Challenges and Considerations
+While Ethereum Localism offers new possibilities for community autonomy, coordination, and resilience, it also comes with real-world complexities.
+From the technical learning curve to uneven access to digital tools, communities face a range of challenges when implementing blockchain-based systems.
+Navigating uncertain regulatory terrain, building infrastructure that works in diverse conditions, and finding equilibrium between local needs and global networks are all critical considerations.
+This section outlines some of the most pressing barriers.

 - **Technical Barriers**: Blockchain technology remains complex and inaccessible to many people, requiring thoughtful onboarding and user experience design.
 - **Regulatory Uncertainty**: The legal and regulatory landscape for blockchain-based community systems is still evolving.